Data Flow in Murano

 - Application: Upon User load (or auto-refresh), the web page fetches the temperature history from a configured API Application that exposes a /history URL endpoint that returns the last N number of temperature values.

-- Integration: As soon as the system detects that the data exceeds the 100 C threshold, an SMS message is sent out by an SMS gateway service to a user's phone.
+- Integration: As soon as the system detects that the data exceeds the 100 C threshold, an SMS message is sent out by an SMS Integration service for Twilio to a user's phone.

 Of course, the temperature sensor's data transmissions and the web page's data requests are done at different times.
 This is shown in the following diagram by: